 Because of the tragedy sown into being, we are not doomed, even if we are “practically doomed.”

-The problem isn’t ideas in of themselves, but our natural tendency to forget (though we know when asked directly) that the act of knowing isn’t in of itself enough, and our natural tendency to become overconfident about x because of knowledge about x.
-The main mistakes made seem to be:
+The problem isn’t ideas in of themselves, but our natural tendency to forget (though we know when asked directly) that the act of knowing isn’t in of itself enough, and by extension our natural tendency to become overconfident about x because of knowledge about x.
+The main mistakes seem to be:

 1. Confusing maps with territories.